 I started working longer without the desire to constantly change positions.

-My lower back has become more comfortable.
+The lower back became more comfortable.

-By the end of the day, my back gets tired less.
+At the end of the day, my back gets tired less.

 And this is exactly what I expected from the purchase.